codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 > future versions of the MQTT specification.

-For version 3.1.1 the Protocol Name is 'M' 'Q' 'T' 'T', 4 bytes in total, we will ignore for now what is the name for older versions.
+For version 3.1.1 the Protocol Name is 'M' 'Q' 'T' 'T', 4 bytes in total, we will ignore for now what is the name for older versions.<br>
 Connect flags byte contains some indications on the behaviour of the client and the presence or absence of fields in the payload: